flashblaze/blender-render-notifier-public/README.md

 This is the public repo for releases, discussions, issue tracking etc related to my addon: **Render Notifier**.

-You can find it on [Gumroad](https://neeraj-artx.gumroad.com/l/blender-render-notifier) [Blender Market](https://blendermarket.com/products/render-notifier)
+You can find it on [Gumroad](https://neeraj-artx.gumroad.com/l/blender-render-notifier) as well as [Blender Market](https://blendermarket.com/products/render-notifier)

 # Changelog